UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Arguments

-`address: Address` - The address of collection owner
+`address: Address` - The address of the collection owner

 `collectionId: number` - Collection id